-Clinical Excellence: Consider diagnostic confidence, image interpretation, pathological findings rate, rate of compliance with protocols and report compliance.
+Consider diagnostic confidence, image interpretation, pathological findings rate, rate of compliance with protocols and report compliance.
 Also ensure that the technology you're considering has outcomes tied directly to your needs.
-This is especially important when evaluating artificial intelligence solutions for radiography.
+This is especially important when evaluating AI solutions for radiography.